Wadangkaa/role-and-permission/Readme.md

 ## About this

-This project gives endpoints of creating roles, provides you middlewares that can be used in every porject that needs to implement role and permissions
+This project gives endpoints for creating roles, provides you middlewares that can be used in every project that needs to implement role and permissions

 ## Features